When you work for a nonprofit, self-care is a must.

-Hopefully you have a solid system for tracking your work.
-But even the best kept systems delve into chaos when things get too busy too quickly.
+Hopefully you have a system for tracking your work.
+But even the best kept systems delve into chaos when things get too busy too fast.
 The result?
-Those systems get neglected, and any semblance of organization we once had disappears.
+Those systems get neglected, and any semblance of organization we had disappears.

 6. Carve out time for your own development.

-You get better at your job with time, experience and proactive learning.
+You get better at your job with time, experience and intentional learning.
 Even if it’s just a few minutes per week, do something that makes you a better nonprofit peep.
-Listen to a podcast, sign up for a webinar, or read up on best practices for your job function.
+Listen to a podcast, find your next conference, or read up on best practices for your job function.

 7. Excuse yourself from unnecessary meetings.

-Meetings are deceptively effective at making us feel like we’re accomplishing a ton, even when we’re not.
+Meetings are really good at making us think that we’ve accomplished a lot, even when that’s not the case!
 If you find yourself in meetings where you’re not needed, see if your boss will let you skip.
-(This depends on your rank though.
-If you’re new to your org or work, then don’t do this.
-Assume they’re all helpful.)

 8. Subscribe to fewer emails.